boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

       The objective of 5G Network Slicing is to provide a subset of resources of the whole 5G infrastructure to some users/customers, applications, or Public Land Mobile Networks (PLMNs) (e.g., RAN sharing).
-These resources are from the TN, RAN, and Core Network Functions and the underlying infrastructure.
+These resources are from the TN, RAN, CN Network Functions, and the underlying infrastructure.

       {{TS-28.530}} defines 5G Network Slicing by introducing the concept of Network Slice Subnet (NSS) to represent slices within each of